Second Sunday of Easter: Quasimodo Sunday

 As newborn babes, alleluia: desire the rational milk without guile, alleluia, alleluia, alleluia.

 Low Sunday

 The sequence Laudes Salvatori voce modulemur supplici (in Codex Einsidlensis 121), from whose initial word the term "Low Sunday" may derive.

 Another name traditionally given to this day in the English language is Low Sunday.
 The word "low" may serve to contrast it with the "high" festival of Easter on the preceding Sunday.
-Or, the word "low" may be a corruption of the Latin word laudes, the first word of a sequence used in the historical Sarum Rite.
+Or, the word "low" may be a corruption of the Latin word laudes, (' praises ', to ' laud '), the first word of a sequence used in the historical Sarum Rite.